How Magnesium Could Make Your Skin Better

 Dietary Issues And Gut Health

-If you’ve done your research on the underlying, internal problems that result in persistent acne, you’ve probably already learned that an unhealthy gut results in unhealthy skin.
+If you’ve done your research on the underlying, internal problems that result in persistent acne, you’ve probably already learned that an unhealthy gut results in unhealthy skin3.
 To have a healthy gut, you need healthy gut flora, and healthy gut flora requires a good balance of both good and bad bacteria.
-When our bodies are deficient of crucial minerals like magnesium, it results in an imbalance of your guts microbiome.
+When our bodies are deficient of crucial minerals like magnesium, it results in an imbalance of your gut’s microbiome.

 In other words, you end up with more bad bacteria than good bacteria, a state known as dysbiosis.
 This causes a whole set of problems for your body.
 When your gut health is messed up, your body’s ability to effectively absorb nutrients and water is inhibited.
 Your immune system gets knocked down.
-Pathogens and even food particles enter the body due to SIBO and leaky gut and your whole body goes through inflammation as these harmful contaminants find their way into your various organs, including your precious skin.
+Pathogens and even food particles enter the body due to small intestinal bacterial overgrowth (SIBO) and leaky gut and your whole body goes through inflammation as these harmful contaminants find their way into your various organs, including your precious skin.
 The worst part is that the more the bad bacteria gets to over-populate your system, the more the good bacteria dies out, and problems only continue to get worst.

 But magnesium can activate enzymes that help your body to properly break down food.
 It also helps your body to have proper bowel movements that aren’t slow and sluggish, so you can eliminate the toxins from your system regularly and properly.
 This helps your good gut flora as it won’t get bogged down and overwhelmed by the excess toxins just lying around in your system waiting to be eliminated.